Online Private Practice Speech Therapy- Grab a cup of coffee and turn on your computer. It's easy!

 Why go out in the cold for one more appointment?
 Try speech therapy online with a speech pathologist from the comfort of your home.
 Instead of sitting across a table, you see each other directly, full face, on a computer screen.
 You log in to the online waiting room where the SLP will click on your name to start the session.
 You don't need to download a program or app to log in.

-Speech Therapy Private practice: Alberta and the Northwest Territories
+Speech Therapy Private practice: Alberta

 Are there advantages?
 Yes.
 Online services may mean reduced payments for travel costs for private speech therapy.